5 ways to start investing for your kids

 That’s a shame because children have time on their side when it comes to compounding returns.
 And the earlier you start investing for kids, the more compounding can work its magic.

-With this in mind let’s look at five ways to start investing for children.
+With this in mind let’s look at some ways to start investing for children.